jarelllama/Scam-Blocklist/README.md

 After browsing r/Scams for weeks and manually reporting scam sites to Hagezi's issue tracker, I realized most scam sites follow a similar template.

-There is no way I can keep up with the number of scam sites created daily but with this project, I aim to retrieve as many newly created scam sites as possible.
+Although I could never keep up with the number of scam sites created daily, I aim to retrieve as many new scam sites as possible with this project.

+### Limitations

+Most of the domains retrieved are from manually running the script on my phone's terminal emulator.
+After successive runs, I have to change VPN servers to overcome Google's IP blocking and retrieve scam sites from different regions.

+Because of these limitations, the number of domains retrieved varies depending on my interest and free time.
+However, if left unattended, the blocklist is still capable of automatic daily updates but at a much lower daily retrieval rate than if I were to manually run the script in my own free time.

 ### See also